Skip to content

 Image of the Access Permission section within SimpleMDM

-• Screen Capture (used for screen sharing, remote screen control, etc.) and Listen Events cannot be forcefully approved via this profile, but standard user accounts can approve access.
-Traditionally, a user would need admin credentials to approve this without the Privacy Preferences profile present.
+• Traditionally, a user would need admin credentials to approve this without the Privacy Preferences profile present.

-Note: Sometimes the permissions don’t appear in the System Preferences > Security & Privacy UI right away — but as long as the profile was configured correctly and installed successfully, the settings should take effect immediately (even if they take a little while to show up).
+Note: Sometimes, the permissions don’t appear in the System Settings > Privacy & Security UI right away — but as long as the profile was configured correctly and installed successfully, the settings should take effect immediately (even if they take a little while to show up).

 When to use a Privacy Preferences profile

-Still not sure when you should use a Privacy Preferences profile?
-To find that out, first identify which applications are required for your users, along with the system services that those apps need access to.
-If they are preapproved or automatically installed apps that require additional access, it’s likely worth having a Privacy Preferences profile in place to configure those settings.
+• If they are preapproved or automatically installed apps requiring additional access, it’s likely worth having a Privacy Preferences profile to configure those settings.

-If an unapproved app or app you are unaware of is requesting access, you may want to run it by your team to ensure the access it’s asking for is necessary.
+• If an unapproved app or app you are unaware of is requesting access, you should run it by your team to ensure it is necessary.

-For more information on the Privacy Preferences Policy Control profile that Apple offers, see Apple’s guide to PPPC settings.
+For more information on Apple's Privacy Preferences Policy Control profile, see Apple’s guide to PPPC settings.

 Ready for the next profile challenge after PPPCs?
 Learn how to use custom configuration profiles with custom attributes.